xgirma/outreach/README.md

 Blog

-- note on how to open swagger.
+- doc on how to open swagger.

+- end of the stream or a document separator is expected: swagger search error for 'enum' types